musnit/castle-client/mobile/README.md

 # Releases

-- Open `GhostView.m` (iOS) and `MainActivity.java` (Android) and set `SCENE_CREATOR_API_VERSION` to something other than `dev`, corresponding to the lua release channel you'd like this build to use.
+- Run `tools/set-scene-creator-api-version.sh` with something other than `dev`, corresponding to the lua release channel you'd like this build to use.
+This will modify native config files for iOS and Android.
+You can commit this change to a release branch, but not to master.
-- Do the same thing in `mobile/js/Constants.js`.
-This tells the server not to serve incompatible decks in the feed.
 - Publish `scene-creator` to the release channel chosen for this build.

 ## iOS (Testflight)